519-Ventures/ucentric-demo/README.md

 To use with your live Ucentric account, use a service such as NGrok or Webhook Relay to forward webhooks to your local machine.

 In your Ucentric account, click the "Integrations" tab.
 Then create a webhook with the url pointing to `{{ WEBHOOK URL }}/webhook`

 Next click "Reveal" and copy the secret.
 Paste this secret into your .ENV file or export as an ENV variable in the current process.

+Lastly, under the "Subscriptions" tab, select the events you would like to subscribe to.

+## Using Webhooks With A Deployment

+In your Ucentric account, click the "Integrations" tab.
+Then create a webhook with the url pointing to `https://{{ HOST_NAME }}/webhook`

+Next click "Reveal" and copy the secret.
+Paste this secret into your .ENV file or export as an ENV variable in the current process.